zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ****

 <a name="getvalueswindow"></a>
-#### Request (Window)
+#### Window Request

-Get Window Values returns a collection of stored events based on specified start and end indexes.
+Returns a collection of stored events based on specified start and end indexes.

 For handling events at and near the boundaries of the window, a single SdsBoundaryType that applies to both the start and end indexes can be passed with the request, or separate boundary types may